 Rutgers Hillel’s history matches the remarkable changes in the University and the nation during its almost 7 decades on campus.
 From its earliest days Hillel played a significant role in campus life, serving not only the religious needs of the campus Jewish community but also providing a center for social, political and artistic expression.

-For many years Hillel was housed at different locations in downtown New Brunswick, before moving into a brand new facility on Ryders Lane, behind the Douglass Campus, in 1971.
-That facility was sold to the University in 1996 and Hillel moved to 93 College Avenue, our home until October of 2013.
-We completed the final stages of an $18M Capital and Endowment Campaign to build a brand new 33,000 square foot Hillel student center at 70 College Avenue, in the heart of the College Avenue, which opened in Spring 2017.
+For many years Hillel was housed at different locations along George Street in downtown New Brunswick, before moving into a brand new facility on Ryders Lane, behind the Douglass Campus, in 1971.
+That facility was sold to the University in 1996, when Hillel moved to 93 College Avenue, our home until October of 2013.

 Rutgers Hillel aspires to collect the history of Jewish life at Rutgers, and to share these stories with you here.
 If you would like to contribute to our history project, or order a copy of “The Jewish Experience at Rutgers” by Ruth Marcus Patt ’40, contact us at email@example.com.